 Do provide public forums

-School districts, ESDs or community colleges may provide at public expense, a forum in which the opponents and proponents for a ballot measure are given equal time to present their views.
+School districts, ESDs or community colleges may provide, at public expense, a forum in which the opponents and proponents for a ballot measure are given equal time to present their views.
+A forum may not be provided to one side but denied to the other.